coingaming/asset_import/README.md

 # AssetImport

-Import assets directly from Elixir code.
+Webpack asset imports in Phoenix views/templates or LiveView's.

 ## Features
 - Only load assets that are actually used for current render.
 - Quarantees that nothing is over, under, double fetched.
-- Optimal asset packaging using webpack code spliting.
+- Optimal asset packaging and cacheability with webpack code spliting.
 - Supports Phoenix LiveView's by loading assets dynamically.
 - Mix dependencies that use `asset_import` are supported.